 Medically necessary travel-related preventive treatment is covered by your GHIP policy.
 Preventive travel-related care such as typhoid, diphtheria, tetanus, yellow fever, and Hepatitis A vaccinations are covered if determined to be medically appropriate by your Health Plan.
-Coverage does not apply to travel required for work.
-(See Section 5.
-Exclusions below.)
+Coverage does not apply to travel required for work (See Section 5.
+Exclusions below for more information).